Model C - Brent Pottery Wheel

 - Quiet operation -- electronic noise filtering for quiet operation

 - EZ-feel toggle switches -- on/off and forward/reverse switches are easy to locate.
-Forward/reverse switch has neutral safety position to assure somooth transitions when changing directions.
+Forward/reverse switch has a neutral safety position to assure smooth transitions when changing directions.

 - EZ-to-read indicator light -- protrudes from control box for viewing from potter's stool

 - Easy to service modular connections for motor and foot pedal -- makes upgrades and replacements easy